ARYPAT2005/Poketrade/README.md

 npm run dev
 ```

-4. Open the browser and go to <http://localhost:5173>
+4. Open a browser and go to <http://localhost:5173>